omer-anzar/PyOpenGl-Window-Structure/README.md

 Similarly, cp39 is the identifying py version 3.9.
 If you have a 32-bit Operating system then download win_32 files.

+### Step 3
->After that put both of these wheel files (.whl) in a new folder and open the location of the new folder in the command prompt and run these commands :
+After that put both of these wheel files (.whl) in a new folder and open the location of the new folder in the command prompt and run these commands:

 ```
 pip install PyOpenGL-3.1.3b2-cp37-cp37m-win_amd64.whl